Marcia Schmidt Blaine

 Plymouth State University MSC #1

 Marcia Schmidt Blaine is an advocate for higher education and has shifted from purely academic work into administrative challenges.
-Starting her academic leadership roles as Faculty Speaker and Department Chair, she earned a year-long Fellowship with the American Council on Education in 2015-2016 to study models of academic leadership.
-After returning to Plymouth State, Blaine led the campus’ struggling museum to its current reorganized and flourishing state.
-She currently serves as Executive Director of Government Relations and Special Projects.
+Starting her academic leadership roles as faculty speaker and department chair, she earned a year-long Fellowship with the American Council on Education in 2015-2016 to study models of academic leadership.
+After returning to Plymouth State, Blaine led the reorganization of the University’s Museum of the White Mountains.

 – Advocate for Plymouth State University at local, state, and federal level

-– Collaborate with the University System of New Hampshire Government Relations team
+– Collaborator with the University System of New Hampshire Government Relations team

 – Complete College America, Campus leader and NH representative